-Leveraging on the strengths of a well-regulated banking system and a strategic geographical location, Habitat Hong Kong takes up the role of a fundraising hub for the region and beyond.
-Grants from the Disaster Relief Fund of the Hong Kong Special Administrative Region government have enabled Habitat Hong Kong to respond to disasters in China, the Philippines, Nepal, Fiji, Bangladesh, India and Vietnam.
-This has enabled the distribution of water, sanitation and hygiene kits after flooding in Vietnam and Nepal in 2017, two cyclones affecting Fiji and Bangladesh in 2016, the Nepal earthquake in 2015, Typhoon Haiyan in the Philippines in 2014, and an earthquake in Sichuan, China, in 2013.
+In Hong Kong, Habitat acts as a fundraising hub for the Asia-Pacific region and beyond.
+Grants from the Hong Kong Special Administrative Region Disaster Relief Fund have so far allowed Habitat Hong Kong to respond to multiple natural disasters in the region.
+The government fund provided for the distribution of kits for emergency shelter, household needs, and water, sanitation and hygiene following flooding in India (2018) and Vietnam and Nepal (2017), cyclones in Fiji and Bangladesh (2016), earthquakes in Nepal (2015), Typhoon Haiyan in the Philippines (2014) and the earthquake in mainland China’s Sichuan province (2013).

 Engaging with volunteers

-For the financial year ended June 30, 2017, more than 380 volunteers from Hong Kong took part in Habitat’s Global Village builds in the Asia-Pacific region and elsewhere.
-Within Hong Kong, 949 student, public or corporate volunteers helped to repair homes of 234 low-income households, the elderly or disadvantaged groups under Project Home Works, in same period.
-Habitat Hong Kong also takes part in the annual Habitat Young Leaders Build campaign that engages youth volunteers in advocating, raising funds and building homes for Habitat.
-Habitat Hong Kong recently launched Project School Works, a one-day program for secondary school students and volunteers.
-Groups play a board game developed by Habitat Hong Kong called “My City,” designed to serve as a neutral platform to discuss the sensitive topic of housing in Hong Kong, and then wrap up with a mural painting activity.
-This raises awareness of shelter issues while also improving the school environment.
+For the financial year ended June 30, 2018, a total of 443 volunteers from Hong Kong took part in Habitat’s Global Village builds in the Asia-Pacific region and beyond.
+Within Hong Kong, 1,214 student, public or corporate volunteers helped to repair the homes of 245 low-income households, older persons or disadvantaged groups under Project Home Works.
+Habitat Hong Kong also takes part in the annual Habitat Young Leaders Build campaign that engages youth volunteers in advocating, raising funds and building homes with families.
+Our HYLB program takes youth and young professionals to mainland China to build homes in rural areas.
+To celebrate International Women’s Day, Women Build was introduced in 2018.
+The following year, Habitat Hong Kong worked with local NGOs to renovate the living spaces of vulnerable mothers and their babies, teenaged girls and older women.

 Meet a Habitat family